Serkons/AiroRPG/README.md

 # AiroRPG
 An RPG Fighting Simulator written in the Mirc language.
 Main and Base Scriptfiles from here: https://github.com/Iyouboushi/mIRC-BattleArena - Modified by Serkons

+Where can i play?
+You can Play this modified BattleArena Version on esper.net in the channel #AiroRPG

 ::::::::::::::::::::::::::::::::::::::
 Some Stuff that added by me (Serkons)